Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Finding the shortest path joining two points along a sequence of bundles of line segments

-Firstly, we initialize a set of ordered points by taking a point in each cutting segment.
+Firstly, we initialize an ordered set of points by taking a point in each cutting segment.
 Two consecutive initial points are connected by the shortest path joining these points along the corresponding sub-sequence of bundles.
-The path received by combining these shortest paths is called the initial path of the algorithm (see Fig.~\ref{fig:initial-path}).
+The path received by combining these shortest paths is called the initial path of the algorithm (see Figure~\ref{fig:initial-path}).
 For convenience, these initial points are chosen as $v_i$, for $i=0,1,\ldots,K+1$.
-For each iteration step which is discussed carefully in the next sections (\ref{sect:collinear_condition} and~\ref{sect:update}), we obtain a set of points $\{s_i | \, s_i \in \xi_i, i=0,1,\ldots, K+1\}$ and a path $\gamma =\cup_{i=0}^{K} \text{SP}(s_i, s_{i+1})$, where $\text{SP}(s_i, s_{i+1})$ is the shortest path joining $s_i$ and $s_{i+1}$ along $\mathcal{F}_i$ and $s_0 = p, s_{K+1} = q$.
+For each iteration step which is discussed carefully in next sections (\ref{sect:collinear_condition} and~\ref{sect:update}), we obtain a set of points $\{s_i | \, s_i \in \xi_i, i=0,1,\ldots, K+1\}$ and a path $\gamma =\cup_{i=0}^{K} \text{SP}(s_i, s_{i+1})$, where $\text{SP}(s_i, s_{i+1})$ is the shortest path joining $s_i$ and $s_{i+1}$ along $\mathcal{F}_i$ and $s_0 = p, s_{K+1} = q$.
 Such a point $s_i$ is called a \textit{shooting point}.
-Then $\gamma$ is called \textit{the path formed by the set of ordered shooting points} $\{s_i |\, i=0,1,\ldots, K+1\}$ (see~\cite{An2017}). $\text{SP}(s_i, s_{i+1})$ is called by any known algorithm for finding the shortest paths along a sequence of line segments.
-Here, we use a version based on the funnel technique in~\cite{Lee1984} to compute $\text{SP}(s_i, s_{i+1})$, after converting $\mathcal{F}_i$ to a sequence of adjacent triangles.
-Throughout this paper, when we say $\text{SP}(x, y)$ without further explanation, it means the shortest path joining $x$ and $y$ along of the corresponding sub-sequence of adjacent bundles of $\mathcal{F}$.
+Then $\gamma$ is called \textit{the path formed by the ordered set of shooting points} $\{s_i |\, i=0,1,\ldots, K+1\}$ (see~\cite{An2017}).
+Finding $\text{SP}(s_i, s_{i+1})$ is called by any known algorithm for finding the shortest paths along a sequence of line segments.
+Throughout this paper, when we say $\text{SP}(x, y)$ without further explanation, it means the shortest path joining $x$ and $y$ along the corresponding sub-sequence of bundles of $\mathcal{F}$, where $x$ and $y$ belong to two distinct bundles of $\mathcal{F}$.
+The corresponding sub-sequence of bundles of $\mathcal{F}$ consists of adjacent bundles between two bundles containing $x$ and $y$ in the given order of bundles in $\mathcal{F}$, and if $y$ belongs to the last segment of whose bundle, the bundle is also added into the corresponding sub-sequence.